analogdevicesinc/adi_3dtof_floor_detector/README.md

       Password: analog
     ```

+    :memo: *Note:*
-    *Note*: If you do not have a Linux Host machine, then install Windows Subsystem for Linux(WSL2) with Ubuntu 20.04.
+    If you do not have a Linux Host machine, then install Windows Subsystem for Linux(WSL2) with Ubuntu 20.04.
     Refer to this [link](https://learn.microsoft.com/en-us/windows/wsl/install) for instructions.

 > :memo:
-> 1. **Setting Date/Time:**
+> **Setting Date/Time**
->Make sure the Date/Time is set properly before compiling and running the application.
+> Make sure the Date/Time is set properly before compiling and running the application.
 Connecting to a WiFi network would make sure the Date/Time is set properly.
-The custom Ubuntu 20.04 image is configured to connect to a network with following SSID and Password by default.
+The custom Ubuntu
+> 20.04 image is configured to connect to a network with following SSID and Password by default.
-    ```
+>  ```
-    SSID : ADI
+>  SSID : ADI
-    Password: analog123
+>  Password: analog123
-    ```
+> ```
->You can either setup a network with the above properties or configure the Device to connect to any available network.
+> You can either setup a network with the above properties or configure the Device to connect to any available network.
->Alternatively, the Host machine can be setup as a local NTP server and the devices can be configured to update Date/Time using the Host machine.
+> Alternatively, the Host machine can be setup as a local NTP server and the devices can be configured to update Date/Time using the Host machine.
->Refer to below links for setting and configuring NTP on Ubuntu machines.
+> Refer to below links for setting and configuring NTP on Ubuntu machines.
 >-  https://ubuntuforums.org/showthread.php?t=862620
 >-  https://timetoolsltd.com/ntp/how-to-install-and-configure-ntp-on-linux/

-> 2. The ROS Noetic and dependent packages are already installed in the EVAL-ADTF3175D-NXZ image and the source code for the *adi_3dtof_floor_detector* is present in `/home/analog/catkin_ws/src/` folder.
+7. The ROS Noetic and dependent packages are already installed in the EVAL-ADTF3175D-NXZ image and the source code for the *adi_3dtof_floor_detector* is present in `/home/analog/catkin_ws/src/` folder.
 The package is also pre-built, hence there is no need to build the package.

->
->    If the source files are modified, then use the following commands to build the package.
+    If the source files are modified, then use the following commands to build the package.
->>```
+    ```
->>$ cd ~/catkin_ws/
+    $ cd ~/catkin_ws/
->> $ catkin_make -DCMAKE_BUILD_TYPE=RELEASE -j2
+    $ catkin_make -DCMAKE_BUILD_TYPE=RELEASE -j2
->>```
->
+    ```

+    :memo: *Note:*
->    Note: `/home/analog/catkin_ws/` is set up as the catkin workspace and this workspace is already sourced in the `~/.bashrc`
+    The directory `/home/analog/catkin_ws/` is set up as the catkin workspace and this workspace is already sourced in the `~/.bashrc`

-7. Running the ROS Node:
+8. Running the ROS Node:

     On the EVAL-ADTF3175D-NXZ device, the ROS Master is set to the IP address of the Host machine, hence it is required to run `roscore` on the Host machine (*applicable only to Linux host*).